-Setter: This is essentially the quarterback of the team.
+Setter: This is essentially the quarterback or point guard of the team.
 They must have strong communication skills as they direct the offense and make quick decisions on the court.

 Middle Blocker/Hitter: This is typically where the team's tallest athlete will play.
-The need to read the opponent's hitters to set up blocks and use quick attacks on offense.
+They need to read the opponent's hitters to set up blocks and use quick attacks on offense.

 Libero: This is a position that focuses on defense, playing only in the back row and receiving the attack or serve.
 Players with good defensive and passing skills will find the most success at this position.

 Defensive Specialist: This player will replace a player who may not have the skills for the back row.
 This position is limited to certain situations since it is dependent on the league's sub rules.

 It must be noted that there are several very important rules that must be understood in order to effectively play the game of volleyball.
 For example, the ball cannot be hit by the same player twice in a row and can only be hit a maximum of three times by a team.
 After this, the ball must be hit over to the opposing team.
 The ball must also be hit rather than held and subsequently thrown.